 Power Data Analysis

 The graph below is an athlete’s power data from the VO2 Intervals described above (Zone 5: 4 x 4 min ON 4 min OFF, FULL GAS.
 This particular athlete is training for a road race with 3 climbs that last approximately 4 minutes each.
 Not only is this VO2 workout great for his fitness and power output, but it is specific to the power demands of his race course.

 Notice the distinct plateau-shaped power vs. time graph for each interval and the relative steady wattage output.
 These intervals were well paced with averages of 340, 331, 331 and 332 watts, respectively.

-Since you are motivated and ‘hungry like the wolf’, don’t go out too hard for the first 1-2 intervals.
+Since you are motivated and 'hungry like the wolf', don't go out too hard for the first 1-2 intervals.
 You want your last interval to be as good as your first.
-There’s the Right Way and the Wrong Way to perform intervals.
-In other words, don’t start each interval at 150% of your FTP only to struggle to hold 95% in the 2nd half.
+There's a Right Way and the Wrong Way want your last interval to be as good as your first.
+There's the to perform intervals.
+In other words, don't start each interval at 150% of your FTP only to struggle to hold 95% in the 2nd half.
 Use your powermeter to also not go too hard.
 By modulating your effort in real time with a powermeter, you can execute your intervals much better than you can by heart rate.
 Use the display to pedal harder into your zone 5 but not above.
 In that case back off so that the watts fall in your zone 5 wattages.
 Not too hard, not too easy, just right like Goldilocks.

 Pro Power Analysis Tip